Dmytro-Pashko/TransitionApp/README.md

-# Shared element transition example Application
+# Example Application to demonstrate shared element transition animation.

 ## Start an activity using the shared elements transition animation